germanfrelo/setting-up-frontend-web-dev-project/README.md

 **Step 1:**

-Install the Prettier's [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) package in the project (locally, as a dev dependency and with its version pinned):
+Install the Prettier's [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) package in the project (locally, as a dev dependency, and with its version pinned):

 ```sh
 npm install eslint-config-prettier --save-dev --save-exact